International Consolidated Airlines Group, S.A. – Annual report – 31 December 2021

 The provision for restoration and handback costs is maintained to meet the contractual maintenance and return conditions on aircraft held under lease.
 The provision also includes an amount relating to leased land and buildings where restoration costs are contractually required at the end of the lease.
 Such costs are capitalised within ROU assets.
 The provision is long-term in nature, typically covering the leased asset term, which for aircraft is up to 12 years.

-Included within the release of unused restoration and handback provisions is an amount of €7 million relating to the reversal of contractual lease provisions, which represent the estimation of the cost to fulfil the handback conditions associated with the leased aircraft that had been permanently stood down and impaired during the year ended December 31, 2020, which have subsequently been stood back up with a resultant impairment reversal during the year ended December 31, 2021.
+Included within the release of unused restoration and handback provisions is an amount of €7 million relating to the reversal of contractual lease provisions, which represent the estimation of the cost to fulfil the handback conditions associated with the leased aircraft that had been permanently stood down and impaired during the year to December 31, 2020, which have subsequently been stood back up with a resultant impairment reversal during the year to December 31, 2022.

 Where amounts are finalised and the uncertainty relating to these provisions removed, the associated liability is reclassified to either current or non-current Other creditors, dependent on the expecting timing of settlement.